 Getting a driver’s license

 It is illegal to drive without a driving license.
 Each state in the US has different driving laws.
 You can learn these laws by reading a US driver’s manual in many languages.
 You will also need to read the actual driver’s manuals for your state.

 Once you have read and understood the laws, you will need to take both a written test and a driving test to get your license.
 You will need to schedule this test ahead of time.
-You can go online or visit or call the DMV office that is closest to your home.
+You can go online or visit or call the Department of Motor Vehicles, known as the DMV, closest to your home.
 You have to pay a fee to take your test and get your license.
 Many states allow you to take the test in your native language.

 Car insurance covers costs in the event of an accident or injury.
 The law requires basic insurance on all cars in case the driver injures someone or damages someone else’s property.
 You can also get insurance to cover the cost of damage to your own car, and for car theft.